exabrial/speakeasy/examples.md

 * Determining whether or not a message has been altered, without storing the entire message.

 ### Don't Use For
 * Don't use the Fingerprint class to "hash a user's password".
 Holy smokes.
 Just No.
-    * Instead Speakeasy offers the SlowHash class that wraps scrypt
+    * Instead Speakeasy offers the PasswordMasker class that wraps scrypt

 #### Non-Keyed